The Do’s and Don’ts Post Hair Transplant Surgery

 Sleeping After Hair Transplant

-After hair transplant patients must sleep in an elevated position for the first 5 nights.
-This will help reduce swelling and prevent dislodging the grafts.
-To help raise your head you can use two pillows and a neck pillow to prevent your head from tilting left or right.
+After a hair transplant, patients should sleep in an elevated position for the first 5 nights to help reduce swelling and prevent the dislodging of the grafts.
+To help raise your head, you can use two pillows and a neck pillow to prevent your head from tilting left or right.

 -